My Opposition: Results of totalitarianism

 Kellner was particularly incensed by the internal censorship laws.
 Censorship in Nazi Germany was implemented by the Minister of Propaganda, Joseph Goebbels.
 All media—literature, music, newspapers, and radio broadcasts—were censored, in an effort to reinforce Nazi power and to suppress opposing viewpoints and information.
 On 14 April 1943, upon reading that the People's Court of Justice in Vienna had imposed the death sentence on a man accused of listening to a non-censored overseas radio broadcast, Kellner cut the article from the newspaper and wrote next to it:

 Ten years in prison for a "radio crime"!
 But that was not punishment enough for the senior Reich prosecutor, who did not rest until he found a court that would give the death sentence.
 Just think: the death penalty for listening to a foreign broadcast!
 It is inconceivable any other country in the world would give out such a punishment for listening to a German broadcast.
 This terror regime has given itself a gruesome monument into the distant future.
 Will there not be retribution, Herr Reich Prosecutor?

-Two months before the war's end, on 7 March 1945, when the Allied armies crossed the Rhine and entered German territory, Friedrich Kellner tried to explain why the German people themselves had not rebelled against Nazi rule, why it was necessary for outside forces to rid the Germans of the tyrannical government they themselves had voted into power.
+Two months before the war's end, on 7 March 1945, when the Allied armies crossed the Rhine and entered German territory, Friedrich Kellner tried to explain why the German people themselves had not rebelled against Nazi rule, and why it was necessary for outside forces to rid the Germans of the tyrannical government they themselves had voted into power.